 Create reverse action button: This will create a new action button, which will allow you to reverse the update that was submitted with the "Update Value On Another Sheet" action button.

-Automatically execute when saving: The update value on another sheet action will be trigger automatically when saving the entires for both creating new or modifying existing entries.
-(Which the updated value will always be based on the latest value.)
-And only one set of action button can be configured as automatically execute on a sheet.
+Automatically execute when saving: The update value on another sheet action will be triggered automatically when saving the entries after creating new entries, or after modifying existing entries.
+The updated value will always be based on the latest value.
+Only one set of action button can be configured as automatically executed on a sheet.